The definition of year includes 12 months. While the suggestion is that January is month one and December is month twelve, consider:

 In what ways did you let your unique essence shine in the world?

-Refer back to your daily planner, if it would help, to jog your memory!
+Refer back to your planner, if it would help, to jog your memory!

 Step Three: What will be different?

-Third, what do you want to be different one year from now?
-Pretend it is 12 months down the road.
+Third, what do you want to be different one year from now or at the end of the phase you are entering?
+Pretend you have arrived.
+It is 12 months down the road.
+Or that new job, relationship, or goal is accomplished or established.
 Answer that first question again:

 You may even with to write a letter from your future self describing in rich detail what it feels like “now”.

-Step Four: Get clarity on the year ahead
+Step Four: Get clarity on the time ahead

-Finally, use any of the inspiration cards you’ll find HERE or HERE to assist you in clarifying your action steps for the upcoming year.
+Finally, use any of the inspiration cards you’ll find HERE or HERE to assist you in clarifying your action steps for the upcoming time.
 Then …

-If there was a single overriding theme for the year ahead of you, what would it be?
-Create a statement:
+If there was a single overriding theme, what would it be?
+Create a statement using these as a pattern.
+Note the sample is for an annual review process.

 With that theme in mind, consider breaking the year ahead into quarters or months, and create a simple focus, a stake for your personal life leadership, for each.
 Here are some examples: